MichaelCurrin/learn-to-code/en/topics/version_control/Git/undo.md

 git stash pop
 ```

-If you have messed up your local branch and haven't pushed yet, you can make your local branch reflect the remote on Github and lose any local commits.
+If you have messed up your local branch and haven't pushed yet, you can make your local branch reflect the remote on GitHub and lose any local commits.
 For example:

 ```bash
 $ git reset origin/master --hard